gaborbata/todo/README.md

 * cleanup <regex> [regex...]     cleanup completed tasks by regex
 * help                           this help screen

-With list command the following pre-defined regex patterns can be also used:
+With list command the following pre-defined queries can be also used:
-:active, :done, :blocked, :started, :new, :all, :today, :tomorrow, :next7days
+:active, :done, :blocked, :started, :new, :all, :priority, :note, :today, :tomorrow, :next7days, :overdue, :due

 Due dates can be also added via tags in task title: "due:YYYY-MM-DD"